Road Traffic Victims

 • Grief for what you have lost

-• Traumatised by the incident
+• Traumatised by the experience

 • A loss of independence

-• Isolated
+• Isolated from others

 Accident or crime?